LaunchCodeEducation/linux/content/bash-introduction/exercises.md

 - How can you exit or terminate your currently running emulator?
 {{% expand "CLICK FOR ANSWER" %}} `kill -9 $BASHPID`{{% /expand %}}

-- Is there any way you terminate the terminal emulator using the terminal emulator window?
+- Is there any way you can terminate the terminal emulator using the terminal emulator window?
 {{% expand "CLICK FOR ANSWER" %}} **YES** click the red x button in the terminal emulator window.{{% /expand %}}

 - There is a command built directly into Bash for exiting a Bash Shell.
 Can you guess it?